 I like the impermanence of these projects… teaching kids the value of living in the moment… to simply enjoy the process and experience.

-This artilce was posted on Tuesday, July 31st, 2012 at 2:48 pm and is filed under Arts and Crafts, Countries & Cultures, France, Land Art, Nature Photos, Nature Walks, Photos, USA.
+This article was posted on Tuesday, July 31st, 2012 at 2:48 pm and is filed under Arts and Crafts, Countries & Cultures, France, Land Art, Nature Photos, Nature Walks, Photos, USA.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.